Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Results

 We start by assuming that the ejected, but bound material is in a ballistic orbit, such that both angular momentum and orbital energy are conserved.
 This material will then reach the pericentre of its orbit within an orbital period.
 We take the fall back time for this initial phase to be half of an orbital period, on average:

 where $M$ is the total central mass (primary core and companion), $G$ is the gravitational constant and $a$ is the semi-major axis of the orbit (derived from each SPH particle velocity vector, distance from the centre of mass and central mass).
-The radius to which material will fall back, and thus begin circularising at, can then be obtained by equating the centripetal force to the force of gravity:
+The fall back radius coincides with the circularisation radius and is given by